How To Wash Your Car - Detailing 101

 - Keep your wash areas small and rinse your wash mitt frequently in the second bucket.

 - Wash in straight, overlapping lines as opposed to circles and remember to be gentle with the wash mitt on the first pass.
 This first pass will pick up the majority of the dirt, and loosens the remaining dirt for pick up on the second pass.

 - When you dry your car, use only high quality microfiber waffle weave drying towels and wring out often.
-Gently dry the surface without much pressure.
-You don't need to rub the surface – you're just picking up the bulk of the water!
+Gently dry the surface without asserting much pressure onto the paint.
+You don't need to rub the surface you're just picking up the bulk of the water!
 Once you have picked up the bulk of the water, and the first towel is saturated, use the second towel to lightly pick up any remaining streaks or droplets.

-- Lastly, if your wax or sealant is still in good shape, go over the vehicle with a quick detail spray like Sonus Acrylic Spritz Detail Spray or BLACKFIRE Midnight Sun Instant Detail Spray and a plush Cobra Deluxe Jr. Microfiber Buffing Towel to restore a radiance and slickness to the paint.
+- Lastly, if your wax or sealant is still in good shape, go over the vehicle with a quick detail spray like Sonax Brilliant Shine Detailer or BLACKFIRE Midnight Sun Instant Detail Spray and a plush Cobra Deluxe Jr. Microfiber Buffing Towel to restore a radiance and slickness to the paint.
 This last step will give your vehicle that just-detailed look by enhancing gloss and will also remove any missed drips, water spots or streaks that showed up when you weren't looking.